 Dr. John K. Waddell

-Prior to joining Via Hope, Dr. Waddell enjoyed a successful career in higher education as the President of several public and private colleges and universities.
+Prior to joining Via Hope, Dr. Waddell (he/him) enjoyed a successful career in higher education as the President of several public and private colleges and universities.
 He has lived experience in mental health advocacy and recovery through the advancement of mental health services for students, faculty and staff.
 Dr. Waddell has a long track record of delivering significant financial and fundraising results including millions in grants, gifts and in-kind contributions.
 As Dr. Waddell served in organizational leadership positions, he worked diligently to establish institutional relationships with key federal, state, city and county elected officials.

 Some of his previous civic, leadership and professional engagements include serving as a Delegate at the United Nations Durban III World Conference on Human Rights and as a Board Member for the White House Initiative for Historically Black Colleges and Universities under President George W. Bush.